Vitesse Semiconductor

 Vitesse Semiconductor was a fabless American semiconductor company based in Camarillo, California, which developed high-performance Ethernet integrated circuits solutions for Carrier, Enterprise networks.
 On March 18, 2015, Microsemi Corporation and Vitesse Semiconductor Corporation jointly announced that Microsemi would acquire Vitesse.
 The acquisition closed on April 28, 2015.

 Corporate history

-Vitesse was founded by Alfred S. Joseph PhD in 1984 as Vitesse Electronics Corporation.
-Its founders came out of Rockwell International and were funded with $30 Million from the Norton corporation.
-It later raised venture capital from Sequoia Capital and New Enterprise Associates.
-It changed its name to Vitesse Semiconductor in 1987.
-It became a public company in 1991.
-In 1999, it acquired XaQti and in 2000, acquired Sitera and Orologic.
+Vitesse was founded by Dr. Alfred S. Joseph, 1984, as Vitesse Electronics Corporation.
+Its founders came out of Rockwell International and were funded $30 Million from the Norton corporation.
+Dr. Joseph later raised venture capital from Sequoia Capital and New Enterprise Associates.
+Vitesse later changed its name to Vitesse Semiconductor, 1987.
+It became a public company, with its 1991 initial public offering.
+In 1999, Vitesse acquired XaQti and in 2000, acquired Sitera and Orologic.

 Products

 Vitesse was one of the early developers of gallium arsenide (GaAs) based integrated circuits.
 It now offers a line of Ethernet switching products consisting of Carrier Ethernet switch engines for customer-premises equipment, access network equipment, wireless base stations, mobile access equipment, fiber and microwave wireless backhaul equipment, and metro networking equipment; and Ethernet switches that enable desktop, workgroup, and LAN infrastructure.
 The company also provides Ethernet media access controllers that offer addressing and channel control mechanisms and are used in enterprise class modular Ethernet switch platforms, as well as in Ethernet-over-SONET/SDH and Ethernet-over-OTN systems used in access, metro, and long-haul carrier networking systems; Ethernet transceivers, including single, quad, and octal devices that allow the transmission of 10/100/1000 BASE-T data over category 5 copper cable and fiber optic cabling for use in personal computers, home electronics, and LAN applications; and Ethernet transceivers with packet timing and synchronization capabilities.
 In addition, it provides a line of connectivity products, which comprise mixed-signal physical media devices, physical layer devices, crosspoint switches, and signal integrity devices that are used for the connection of systems via optical fiber, copper cable, or backplanes.
 Further, Vitesse offers a range of transport processing products, such as framers, mappers, and switches, which support data rates up to 10 Gbit/s for SONET/SDH, EoS, and OTN applications.
 It markets and sells its products directly to OEMs and original design manufacturers, as well as through third-party electronic component distributors and manufacturing service providers.